What Would Eleanor Do? 'If You Ask Me' Revisits Roosevelt's Advice Columns

 As trivial a cultural artifact as an advice column may seem to be, Roosevelt's "If You Ask Me" columns reveal multitudes about the extraordinary relationship she forged with her fellow Americans, of all races, young and old.

-There's something very democratic about this 20-plus year monthly "conversation" of sorts that Roosevelt conducted on the pages of popular women's magazines.
+There's something very democratic about this 20-plus-year monthly "conversation" of sorts that Roosevelt conducted on the pages of popular women's magazines.
 People felt they had a right to contact Roosevelt and she felt she had a responsibility to respond.
-And, although "seriousness" was her hallmark as an advice columnist, I also get the feeling that writing these columns and, consequently, being more connected to the lives of everyday Americans gave Roosevelt great joy.
+And although "seriousness" was her hallmark as an advice columnist, I also get the feeling that writing these columns and, consequently, being more connected to the lives of everyday Americans gave Roosevelt great joy.